SolaceLabs/pubsubplus-cf-dev/README.md

 RAM is biggest requirement, 16GB is the minimum, and 32GB is preferred.

-There are many options that may be explored on how to accomplish this goal, the ideal would be a single VM with all the tools.
+## Current and future state

-The first version of this project will focus on re-using existing tools standalone without attempting to merge them.
+The initial version of this project will focus on re-using existing tools standalone without attempting to merge them.
+The project also includes a subset of scripts that can use benefit from refactoring in a single solid codebase.

+A future version of the project may attempt to use a single VM with all the tools.

 ## Requirements

 Each of the following requirements for tools and software products needs to be satisfied.

 A key goal is to keep what is installed directly on your host computer to a minimum, while containing everying else inside VMs.
 With this approach we keep a high level of containment within VMs and isolation from the host system.